When did you start the adoption process?

 How long did the process of assessing your application take and when were you registered in the list of future adoptive parents?

 Our appplication was approved in November 2021.
 One more thing that needs to be mentioned is that we are a same-sex couple.
 Legally, these couples are disadvantaged in not being able to adopt a child as a couple.
 Only one of the couple can become the official parent.
 However, the other goes through the entire process with the partner listed as the applicant.

 How do you reflect back on this process?
 What did you gain and in what way was it difficult for you?

 I can’t complain about any negative comments from the social workers, some were a bit colder but no one gave us the impression that being a same-sex couple was a problem.
 So maybe the hardest part is that we don’t have the same rights.
 Although we have to go through the process together, only I will have the parental rights to the child.
 My partner cannot be listed in the birth certificate.
 If our son gets sick or ill, my partner cannot stay home with him and take a sick leave from his work, or get any tax benefits, or go on a paternity leave (14 days off for the other partner; typically a hudband of new mom).

 What were your ideas about the adopted child at the beginning, and how (if) did they change after having your application approved?

-How do you spend the waiting period and what is this period like for you?
+How did you spend the waiting period and what was this period like for you?